whilealive/Scripts/README.md

 - too hard to explain, check out code

 #### photosort
 - This one puts all my messy RAW-files into seperate folders of the form "year-month" according to their CreateDate.
+- Optional sorting for camera model etc.
 - Makes use of exiftool.

 #### pushemall/statemall